Atlantic manta ray: science confirms third species

 In Mexico, mantas receive some protection under NOM-059-SEMARNAT-2010 in the category of Special Protection.
 However, they face threats from fishing both for food and for their gill rakers, which are used in some traditional medicine practices.

-The Mysteries that Remain
+The mysteries that remain

 Ready to Learn More?